 Courtesy at Home First.

 An ounce of a well-placed ‘please’ or ‘thank you’, ‘you’re welcome’ or ‘I’m sorry’ is worth a pound of explanations, defensive arguments and misunderstandings.
 We more often than not dress up to go out than dress up to go home.
-Treat family members in the same manners as you do customers or co-workers.
+Treat family members in the same manner as you do customers or co-workers.

 Provides Clear Boundaries.